 Number of plants found: 4 |

-Alamo Vine is a white perennial Morning Glory that opens around noon and then closes before sunset.
+Alamo Vine is an unusual white perennial Morning Glory that opens around noon and then closes before sunset.
+Leaves are feathery that makes it an attractive ornamental vine, with fine texture and fast but compact growing habit, great for containers or trellises.
+Seeds germinate readily.

 Perennial creeping, sprawling, twinning vine.
 The stems with white latex and becoming woody.